WordPress SEO Guide for Beginners

 You should make it a habit to interlink your own posts whenever possible.
 If you’ve got multiple authors, then create a pre-publish blog post checklist that needs them to interlink a minimum of 3 other blog posts.

-This will assist you boost your page views, increases the time users spend on your site, and ultimately will improve the SEO score of your individual blog posts and pages.
+This will assist you to boost your page views, increases the time users spend on your site, and ultimately will improve the SEO score of your individual blog posts and pages.

 Optimize WordPress Comments